EFTEC/ValidationOne/README.md

 * 2022-02-04 2.2
   * [new] support to PHP 8.1.
 PHP 8.1 is quite tricky, it deprecated a lot of arguments for several functions.
+  * [new] This library support PHP 7.2 or higher.
+If you need older functionality, then you can use an old version.
 * 2022-01-29 2.1
   * [new] method throwOnError()
 * 2022-01-29 2.0.2